ljurk/dmenutrello/README.md

 ## trello for dmenu

 ### Installation

 Install dmenu
 for Arch-based distros:

 	pacman -S dmenu

 for Debian-based distros:

 	apt-get install dmenu

 to install my package simply type

     pip install dmenutrello --user

 ### Usage

-create a file called `.dmenutrello` in your home directory with your Trello key & token and your dmenu appearance settings
+create a file called `.dmenutrello` in your home directory with this content:

+- your Trello key & token
+- your dmenu appearance settings
+- the terminal in which vim will be opened

+like this:
 ```
 [TRELLO]
 key = YOUR_TRELLO_KEY